 The only other 3% cash back credit cards that exist just give you that earning rate on certain categories of purchases.
-One of the best offers is the Blue Cash Preferred Card from American Express, which gives 3% cash back at U.S. gas stations and department stores.
-On top of that, there’s 6% back on the first $6,000 spent per year at U.S. supermarkets and 1% on everything else.
-The Blue Cash Preferred card has a $95 annual fee.
+One of the best offers is the Blue Cash Preferred® Card from American Express from American Express, which gives 3% cash back at U.S. gas stations and transit.
+On top of that, there’s 6% back on the first $6,000 spent per year at U.S. supermarkets and streaming subscriptions and 1% on everything else.
+The Blue Cash Preferred® Card from American Express has an annual fee of $0 intro 1st yr, $95 after.
 It requires good credit for approval.